• Skip to primary navigation

 1. Measure EMFs from a Sonos Speaker with WiFi Enabled

 To measure the RF radiation from the speaker when WiFi was enabled, all I had to do was plug the speaker into a power outlet.
 Then, through the Settings in the Sonos app, I verified that “Enable Wi-Fi” was selected.
-Next, I put my phone back into airplane mode to take RF measurements (and pictures) at three locations around the speaker.
+Next, I put my phone back into airplane mode to take RF measurements (and pictures) at three locations around the speaker, and one reading from about 5 feet away.

 Yikes!

 Note the red light on the EMF meter.
 Remember those building biology guidelines for sleeping areas?
-Anything above 10 µW/m2 is considered a severe anomaly.
+Anything above 10 µW/m² is considered a severe anomaly, and anything above 1,000 is an extreme anomaly.
+These measurements are in milliwatts per meter squared, so converted to microwatts per meter squared, we’re looking at 6,480 µw/m², 25,230 µW/m² and 816,000 µW/m² next to the speaker, and levels still as high as 503.4 µW/m² standing 5 feet away!
+None of those values are even close to the BioInitiative Working Group’s precautionary targets of 3-5 µw/m²!
 Maybe it’s time to re-think having a WiFi-enabled Sonos speaker next to the bed?

 2. Measure EMFs from a Sonos Speaker with WiFi Disabled